matthew-brett/pydagogue/curious_git.rst

     git status

-Git has not previously seen a file called ``refererences.bib`` so this file is as yet "untracked".
+Git has not previously seen a file called ``refererences.bib`` so this file is "untracked".
 Git has seen ``clever_analysis.py`` and ``fancy_figure.png``, so these files are tracked, and git sees that they are modified compared to the copy that the staging area knows about.

-Before we add our changes we confirm that they are as we expect with:
+Before we add our changes, we confirm that they are as we expect with:

 .. prizerun::